 Tired of all that glorious history?
 Fight your way across the Arno along the Ponte Vecchio.
 When you reach Florence's Oltrarno district, wander around the street art.
 If you’re more the literary type, why not follow in Dante’s footsteps with this itinerary?

-I can’t think of a better place than Florence to take Italian cooking classes - if you have half a day you can learn to cook a Tuscan dinner or for something different, head out to the countryside and learn to make pizza and gelato (not quite Florentine but Italian nonetheless) and gelato.
+I can’t think of a better place than Florence to take Italian cooking classes - if you have half a day you can learn to cook a Tuscan dinner or, for something different, head out to the countryside for a pizza and gelato cooking class (Florence seems to quite like this combination!)

-Of course this being Florence, art appreciation is inevitably on the menu at the Scuola Toscana, from a half-day Italian language and art history class to a half-year Renaissance Art curriculum.
+Of course this being Florence, an art course at the Scuola Toscana would be just the thing, from a half-day Italian language and art history class to a half-year Renaissance Art curriculum.

 As befits Italy, style is supreme and you wouldn’t be caught dead wearing flip-flops, gaudy T-shirts or tiny tops and shorts (churches, remember?).